svencc/ReforgerCommanderBackend/README.md

 ## TODO

+* Enhance each config list item with an enabled flag!
+Add to GET POST EPs
 * add db entity types to config (for cluster detection) - replace hardcoded approach *
 * DB-based Configuration System